- Expanded utility

 The 2008 BMW X5 carries on the German automaker's sport-utility brand after receiving an extensive redo last year.
 The BMW X5 is now larger and more powerful than before, and it has a different face to show the world.

 The base engine is a 3.0-liter, 260-horsepower six-cylinder, while the optional 4.8-liter V-8 makes 350 horsepower.
-Both use a six-speed automatic transmission to get power to all four wheels via standard all-wheel drive.
-And both versions will accelerate to 60 mph in 8 seconds or less, even though they're heavy vehicles that can tow up to 6,000 pounds.
+Both use a 6-speed automatic to send power to all four wheels.
+And both versions will accelerate to 60 mph in 8 seconds or less, even though they're heavy vehicles that can tow as much as 6,000 pounds.

-Exterior styling hasn't changed much even with last year's improvements, and the X5 was never one of the most handsome vehicles in its class, anyway--but it is inoffensive.
-Inside, it's fairly austere and decked out with gadgets like the infuriating iDrive controller that operates the audio, navigation, and climate controls.
-The 2008 BMW X5 is also capable of transporting seven passengers, now that BMW's fitted a third-row seat to its interior, and interior room is good for all occupants now.
+Exterior styling hasn't changed much even with last year's improvements, and the X5 never ranked among the best-looking vehicles in its class.
+It's inoffensive, fairly austere inside, and fitted with an infuriating iDrive system that takes over control for the navigation, audio, and climate controls.
+The 2008 BMW X5 can carry 7 passengers, but the third-row seat is for kids only.